nishantnayar/Trading-System/docs/development/prefect-deployment-plan.md

     Runs after data ingestion flows complete.

     Args:
-        days_back: Days of history to fetch for calculations
+        days_back: Days of history to fetch from database for calculations (default: 300)
+                   Note: This fetches historical data from DB, not from API.
+                   Need at least 200 days for SMA_200, 14 days for RSI, etc.
         symbols: Optional list of specific symbols
         calculation_date: Date to calculate for (default: today)